Getting Married In Australia - Australian Wedding Guide

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in Australia we strongly advise you to contact the Australian embassy in your home country or your country's embassy in Australia to obtain up-to-date legal requirements.|

 Before you arrival in Australia for your wedding, you will need to obtain a visa online from the Electronic Travel Authority (ETA).
 You are also required to complete a Notice of Intended Marriage form and give it to your celebrant at least one month before the wedding.
+For more information see the Australian Government website for getting married.

 It is advisable to check with the Australian embassy in your home country for up-to-date legal requirements prior to planning your wedding.